Dabigatran: Pharmacokinetics

-Dabigatran has a half-life of approximately 12–14 h and exerts a maximum anticoagulation effect within 2–3 hours after ingestion.
+Dabigatran has a half-life of approximately 12–17 hours and exerts a maximum anticoagulation effect within 2 hours after ingestion.
 Fatty foods delay the intestinal absorption of dabigatran, although the bioavailability of the drug is unaffected.
-One study showed that absorption may be moderately decreased if taken with a proton pump inhibitor.
+Several studies have demonstrated that dabigatran plasma concentrations are reduced when co-administered with proton pump inhibitors, however it is unclear if this reduction is clinically significant.
 Dabigatran excretion through P-glycoprotein pumps is slowed in patients taking strong p-glycoprotein pump inhibitors such as quinidine, verapamil, and amiodarone, thus raising plasma levels of dabigatran.

-Dabigatran is formulated as the prodrug dabigatran etexilate.
+Dabigatran is available as dabigatran etexilate mesilate, formulated as the prodrug dabigatran etexilate.

 History

-Dabigatran (then compound BIBR 953) was discovered from a panel of chemicals with similar structure to benzamidine-based thrombin inhibitor α-NAPAP (N-alpha-(2-naphthylsulfonylglycyl)-4-amidinophenylalanine piperidide), which had been known since the 1980s as a powerful inhibitor of various serine proteases, specifically thrombin, but also trypsin.
+Dabigatran (then compound BIBR-953) was discovered from a panel of chemicals with similar structure to benzamidine-based thrombin inhibitor α-NAPAP (N-alpha-(2-naphthylsulfonylglycyl)-4-amidinophenylalanine piperidide), which had been known since the 1980s as a powerful inhibitor of various serine proteases, specifically thrombin, but also trypsin.
 Addition of ethyl ester and hexyloxycarbonyl carbamide hydrophobic side chains led to the orally absorbed prodrug, BIBR 1048 (dabigatran etexilate).